Skip to main content

 Dolcezza

-Across shops at CityCenterDC, Dupont Circle, the Mosaic District and the Hirshhorn Museum, Dolcezza churns out Argentine-style gelato and sorbet, which is to say it is extra smooth and extra rich.
+Across shops at CityCenterDC, Dupont Circle, Mosaic District and the Hirshhorn Museum, Dolcezza churns out Argentine-style gelato and sorbet, which is to say: extra smooth and extra rich.
 Notable flavors include orange honey cardamom, roasted strawberry, black and white cookie batter and chocotorta, a popular Argentine dessert made of cream cheese, dulce de leche caramel and dark chocolate cookies.
 Their Café Unido coffee pairs perfectly with a scoop, and if you’re lucky, snag an alfajor, too – a corn flour-based cookie sandwich filled with dulce de leche and rimmed with coconut.

 04